apache/metron/metron-analytics/metron-profiler/README.md

 *Optional*

-A numeric value that specifies how many days the data from the Profile will be maintained.
-After this time, the data will expire and will no longer be accessible.
+A numeric value that defines how many days the profile data is retained.
+After this time, the data expires and is no longer accessible.
+If no value is defined, the data does not expire.

 ### Examples